-Prerequisites none Credits 3 Course Length 8 weeks
+Prerequisite/s none Credits 3 Course Length 8 weeks

-This course features methods of teaching and learning through graphic organizers, word walls, and partnering to increase comprehension in all subject areas.
-Teachers learn to use visual representations to help students organize ideas and thoughts; understand relationships among those ideas and remember the information.
-Strategies are provided for teachers to use word walls in classrooms so that students build vocabulary and their understanding of the English language.
-Graphic organizers, word walls, and partnering are effective for all students including special education students and English language learners.
+This course features current methods of teaching and learning through various types of visuals, specifically, graphic organizers, word walls, and partnering.
+Using visual representations in all subjects and grade levels helps special needs students organize and express ideas and thoughts, improve comprehension, and remember information.
+Strategies are provided for teachers to use word walls in classrooms so that students build vocabulary and their understanding of major concepts.
+Graphic organizers, word walls, and partnering are effective for all students, including special education students and English language learners.
 Many classroom examples are provided for all grade levels and for special populations to assist the teacher in learning and implementing these strategies in the classroom.